hephaestus-compiler-project/thalia-popl-eval/README.md

 ```

 Note that the option `--keep-all` allows you to store all the synthesized programs
-on disk.
+into disk.
 They can be found in the `bugs/java-testing/generator/` directory.

 ###  Logging